wise-team/steem-wise-manual/_pages/installation.md

 # toc: true
 ---

 > Attention: If someone delegated you his vote, you don't have to install anything!
-Just go to [http://wise.vote/](http://wise.vote/).
+Just go to [Voting Page](/voting-page/).
 You can find instructions on using the voting page here: [/beginners/voting-using-voter-page]({{ "/beginners/voting-using-voter-page" | relative_url }}).

 Here you can find an easiest instalation & setup of Steem WISE **for delegators**.